anikaliu/CAMDA-DILI/data/processed_data/README.txt

 (2)

-ML model performances for CV and ET for each model type (ECFP, MD, and PT) are currently in the directory ./processed_data/Models/{model_type}" labelled as "cv_scores_FP_yscr.csv" and "ts_scores_FP_yscr.csv"
+Data: ML model performances for CV and ET for each model type (ECFP, MD, and PT)
+Description: currently in the directory ./processed_data/Models/{model_type}" labelled as "cv_scores_FP_yscr.csv" and "ts_scores_FP_yscr.csv"